leandrogerolim/udemy-java-curso/Exercio01/README.md

 Office desk, which price is $ 650,50

-records: 30 years old, code 5290 and gender: F
+Record: 30 years old, code 5290 and gender: F

 Measure with eights decimal places: 53,23456700